 Sometime in their old age, probably in 1897, John and Martha sold their homestead to their son Joseph, who added the 160 acres to his ever-growing cattle ranch.
-(Eventually Joe would accumulate 1300 acres, absorbing most of the land that had been part of Quartzburg and its mines.
+(Eventually Joe would accumulate 1300 acres, absorbing much of what had once been Quartzburg.
 As the gold ran out, the price for his neighbors’ properties fell to levels he was readily able to afford.)
 Joe and his wife Ella had a house of their own, though, so John and Martha were able to stay in the same living quarters they had known for so many years.
 Unfortunately this was only true until approximately 1904, when a fire consumed the structure.
 No one was injured -- though grandson Ivan, two years old at the time, was startled to awaken in a barn stall instead of the bed inside the house where his mother, Alvin Branson’s wife Mary, had put him to sleep.
 This was when the family Bible was lost, much to the frustration of later family historians.

 The number of John and Martha’s grandchildren would eventually swell to forty-five.
 Martha would live to welcome them all into the world, along with twenty of her great-grandchildren.
 John missed out on the birth of his final grandchild, Dorothy Branson, the daughter of John Jr.

 John’s obituary in the Mariposa Gazette states that he was eighty-three years old at death.
 His death certificate confirms the death date of 27 November 1905, and (correctly) states he was seventy-nine.
-He was buried in the Oddfellows cemetery in Hornitos.
+This mark was a bit better than average for his generation, though well short of the record-holders.
+His sister Sarah had reached ninety-nine.
+His brother Reuben was still alive in 1905 and would survive to 1907, making it past his ninety-fourth birthday.
+John was buried in the Oddfellows cemetery in Hornitos.
 Martha would be laid to rest beside him slightly more than two years later.
-Just seven weeks after that, John’s cousin Irena would be interred in the neighboring grave, joining her children Charlotte Marshall, Elijah Scott, and William Wyatt Scott, Jr.
+Just seven weeks after Martha’s passing, John’s cousin Irena would be interred in the neighboring grave, joining her children Charlotte Marshall, Elijah Scott, and William Wyatt Scott, Jr.

 This is a scan of John’s portrait as published in Bones of the Bransons.
 If you look closely, you will see it is actually the same picture of him as reproduced at the beginning of the “Life of John Branson” section of this biography.
 Apparently Ivan Branson’s niece, Melba Branson Larsen Sharp, who handled the book production at her print shop, was not satisfied with the reproductive potential of the source photo.
 The latter was a tintype (no doubt the very same tintype that was later scanned for use here), and may have been too dark.
 So Melba superimposed John’s face upon a painting.
 The suit and tie are obviously painted, but less apparent is that the background and his hair is also part of the “fake.”
 Only the face itself comes from the photographic source.
 Part of the challenge Melba faced comes from the fact that so few photos of John survive.